adriengelle/ws_adriengelle/content/project/echo-parakeet/index.md

 * The Echo Parakeet project is the world’s most successful parrot recovery programme.

 More information about the project on [Mauritian Wildlife Foundation](https://www.mauritian-wildlife.org/projects/ "Mauritian Wildlife Foundation website").

+## Acknowledgement
+The monitoring and management of the Echo parakeet population is part of a long-term species recovery programme conducted by the Mauritian Wildlife Foundation (MWF), with support from the Institute of Zoology (ZSL), University of Kent, and Durrell Wildlife Conservation Trust.
+All data was provided by MWF.